Ibra-22Kh/finance-dashboard/README.md

 ## Finance Dashboard
- This was build using MERN stack development
+MERN stack developement dashboard with smooth styling that I used from MUI5